briantully/codeassignment-report/03-final-results-summary.md

  100%    282 (longest request)
  </pre>

 Note that in the same 5 minute testing period, we were able to make **2x** as many requests, **14757** vs 756.
-Our mean time per request was reduced from 396.876 ms all the way down to 20.330 ms - **an improvement of 376.546 ms** - and our longest request was reduced from 800 ms down to 282 ms -- an improvment of
+Our mean time per request was reduced from 396.876 ms all the way down to 20.330 ms - **an improvement of 376.546 ms** - and our longest request was reduced from 806 ms down to 282 ms -- **an improvement of 524 ms!**